reginaputri01/Food-App-Frontend/README.md

-# Food-App
+# Pos-App
-Frontend Food App is a web application created with the Vue JS framework version 2, here I use vuex, mixins, custom directive, local storage, eslint and there are features including login register, food list, checkout, history.
+Frontend Pos App is a web application created with the Vue JS framework version 2, here I use vuex, mixins, custom directive, local storage, eslint and there are features including login register, food list, checkout, history.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents